alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 So if you live in the mountains (or in the high plains) then you may have to lighten your dirigibles a bit more.

-In Madrid where I live (657 m) [at 20 C](https://www.omnicalculator.com/physics/air-pressure-at-altitude) [air density](https://www.omnicalculator.com/physics/air-density) is approx 1.12 kg/m³ at 20 C,
+In Madrid where I live (657 m) [at 20 °C](https://www.omnicalculator.com/physics/air-pressure-at-altitude) [air density](https://www.omnicalculator.com/physics/air-density) is approx 1.12 kg/m³ at 20 °C,
 so the prototype would have to weigh 148 grams.
-Should temperature go to 40 C (as it regularly does every summer) then density falls to 1.045 kg/m³ and model weight plummets to 137 g.
+Should temperature go to 40 °C (as it regularly does every summer) then density falls to 1.045 kg/m³ and model weight plummets to 137 g.
 We would have to shed 13 additional grams from our target weight of 150 g.